nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 # nuScenes detection task
-In this document we present the rules, results format, classes, evaluation metrics and challenge tracks of the nuScenes detection task.
+In this document we present the rules, result format, classes, evaluation metrics and challenge tracks of the nuScenes detection task.
 ![nuScenes Singapore Example](https://www.nuscenes.org/public/images/tasks.png)

 ## Overview